As we countdown to the FEI World Equestrian Games, we bring you all you need to know about each of the equestrian sports.

 What’s the format?

-Run over a total of six days (with one rest day), the team champion is decided after three rounds of jumping (x, x and x September).
-The top individual riders then go on to a final qualifier (x September), after which the top four compete in a horse-swapping challenge — unique to WEG — to decide the medals on Sunday, x September.
+Run over a five days (with one rest day), the team champion is decided after three rounds of jumping (19, 20 and 21 September).
+The top individual riders then go forward to decide the medals on Sunday, 23 September.

 How does the scoring work?